 In June, 2018, the Ministry of Industry and Trade of the Czech republic organised a mission of Czech entrepreneurs from the fields of medicine equipment to Georgia.
 Representatives of six companies presented their products in Tbilisi to the Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia and to directors of numerous Georgian hospitals and clinics.
 As well as the same presentation took place in Batumi for the Ministry of Health and Social Affairs of Adjara AR and hospitals in Adjara region.

-In this regard, the Ministry of Defence of the Czech Republic organized a presentation of Czech defence industry companies for representatives of Georgian Ministry of Defence in June 2017.
-Both sides hope that contacts from this event will lead to mutually satisfied cooperation.

 .